jamesgreenblue/jamesgreenblue.com/content/posts/2023-01-22-chatgpt-digital-strategy-marine-conservation.md

 Training and running a model like ChatGPT requires significant computational resources.
 As more developers adopt machine learning models like ChatGPT, we should require their [energy consumption and carbon footprint](https://towardsdatascience.com/the-carbon-footprint-of-chatgpt-66932314627d) to be published as a key measure of overall performance.

 It’s not just about the environmental impact - at the risk of stating the obvious, the quality of the language output produced by these models is also closely tied to the training data.
-And with AI-generated content becoming increasingly prevalent, there’s a risk that we’ll see a sterilisation of language and perpetuation of inaccuracies.
+And with AI-generated content becoming increasingly prevalent, there’s a risk that we’ll see sterilisation of language and perpetuation of inaccuracies.

 Misinformation and polarisation online are already major issues, encouraged by the attention economy underpinning social media and news platforms – it’s likely that AI-generated content will only make things worse.
 To combat this, we need to develop new business models or networks of trust to authenticate the accuracy of information.
-This is easier said than done.
+Easier said than done!

 Another issue to consider is how copyright holders will react to the inclusion of their works in proprietary models.
 And with AI developers potentially enforcing their own copyrights on the output, it raises questions about the ethics of passing off AI-generated content as original work.
 I’m trying to keep an open mind but don’t currently buy the argument that you can claim credit for a work simply by crafting the prompt.